backpacking

 Last effort and we are at the summit of Mount Washington.

-The sign informing that the highest wind ever observed by man was recorded here - 231 mph / 372 km/h.
+The sign informs that the highest wind ever observed by man was recorded here - 231 mph / 372 km/h.
 Can you believe it?!
 The new record was set since then by an Australian cyclone in 1996.

-The easiest and the cheapest way to get to the summit of Mount Washington is by car.
+The easiest and cheapest way to get to the summit of Mount Washington is by car.
 My humble opinion - you won't fully appreciate this mountain unless you hike it up.

 Another way to get to the summit which is older than any automobile ever existed is by Mount Washington Cog Railway.
 It's been bringing visitors here since 1868!